bitsofcotton/p2/README.md

 We especially do cat ... \| cr.py z (1\|2\|4\|8) \| cr.py S (1\|2\|4\|8) \| p1 \[01\] \| p0 \[01\] \| cr.py s \| cr.py l 0 .
 However, this also might get to be broken after this upload.

+# Persistent.cc with timing-related conditions
+Persistent.cc doing p1 then p0 recursive with diff(erf) functions persistent with some numerical test based strategic results.

+If this condition cannot apply to original stream, there's possible 3 of the cases (and more?):

+(i) The stream isn't created by pure functions they depends on touching references.

+(ii) The stream is complex enough but they can calculated by toeplitz matrices' eigen vector matrix to convert into known stream.

+(iii) The stream is complex enough but they can calculated by breaking low of the excluded middle to get in/output of them.
+However, our test says this can concludes our calculation base on the bricks can be transferred to make it discontinuous ones.

 # Leave
 We leave this repository.
 However, some of the improvements or fix on each file, we can reopen here.